Updates on Evolving Political Landscape

 » Travel Ban

-As announced in a Presidential Proclamation dated June 4, 2025, the U.S. is instituting a full travel ban on 12 countries and a partial travel ban on seven countries, effective at 12:01 a.m. eastern daylight time on June 9, 2025.
+As announced in a Presidential Proclamation dated June 4, 2025, the U.S. is instituting a full travel ban on 12 countries and a partial travel ban on seven countries, effective at 12:01 a.m.
+Eastern Daylight Time on June 9, 2025.
 Countries impacted include Afghanistan, Chad, Republic of the Congo, Equatorial Guinea, Eritrea, Haiti, Iran, Libya, Myanmar (Burma), Somalia, Sudan, Yemen, Burundi, Cuba, Laos, Sierra Leone, Togo, Turkmenistan, and Venezuela.
 The ban provisions are applicable only to nationals of the subject country who are outside the U.S. without a valid visa as of June 9, 2025.

 For international students/scholars seeking visas from impacted countries: You are encouraged to continue with your visa application process.
 Continue submitting all required documentation for your visa application as promptly as possible.
 If you are scheduled for a visa interview, proceed as planned with the interview unless the consulate advises you otherwise.

 If you have questions regarding the travel ban, please call the Office for International Services (OIS) at +1 (718) 817-3145 or connect via email at [email protected] for assistance.

 » Avoid Scams

 Be aware of scams that target international students with fake calls, emails, and letters that appear to be from a federal agency, threatening deportation unless an immediate payment is made for an immigration violation.
-International students residing in the U.S. who receive any communication (including email and/or phone calls) from the federal government related to your visa or status should immediately contact the Office of International Services for guidance and support.
+International students residing in the U.S. who receive any communication (including email and/or phone calls) from the federal government related to their visa or status should immediately contact the Office of International Services for guidance and support.

 » University-Sponsored Travel